 I appreciate all support.
 This tourism is very signigicant for me and I am very satisfied.
 I have no... [+]

 Darjeeling Himalayan Railway – the popular Toy Train and the Joy Ride : A visit to Darjeeling is incomplete without a ride in the toy-train of Darjeeling Himalayan Railway (DHR).
-The miniature train of Darjeeling, given heritage status by UNESCO, covers the distance of 88 km between New Jalpaiguri station and Darjeeling.
+The miniature train of Darjeeling, given heritage status by UNESCO, covers the distance of 80 km between New Jalpaiguri station and Darjeeling.
 The route is landslide prone and it is not unusual for the toy train to remain operational for only part of the route.

 Lloyd Botanical Garden: The garden, located below the Darjeeling bus stand, is worth a dekko for its representative collection of Himalayan plants, flowers and orchids.
 The serenity of the sylvan atmosphere that the garden offers is another reason for its attraction.